wentuoc/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your EZMealPlan.
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ezmealplan.jar` command to run the application.
 The app will contain some preset meals.
-5. Type the command in the command box and press Enter to execute it. e.g. typing `meal` and pressing Enter will open the meal window.
+5. Type the command in the command box and press Enter to execute it. e.g. typing `wishlist` and pressing Enter will open the wishlist window.
 Some example commands you can try:

-`list` : Lists all meals from the main meal list.
+`recipes` : Lists all meals from the recipes list.

 `create /mname meal test /ing ingA(1), ingB(2), ingC(3)` : Creates a meal called `meal test` with the following ingredients with their respective costs: `ingA ($1.00), ingB ($2.00) and ingC ($3.00)`

-`remove 3` : Removes the 3rd meal shown in the user meal list.
+`remove 3` : Removes the 3rd meal shown in the user's wishlist.

-`clear` : Deletes all meals in the user meal list.
+`clear` : Deletes all meals in the user's wishlist.

-`bye` : Saves the meals in the main meal list and the user meal list respectively and exits the app.
+`bye` : Saves the meals in the recipes list and the wishlist respectively and exits the app.

 Refer to the [Features](https://ay2425s2-cs2113-f14-4.github.io/tp/UserGuide.html#features) below for details of each command.